 Jack, Joanna and Sarah make a triumphant return to the studio to delve into how protein evolution can help save us from climate change, what the deal is with ebola, and why mantis shrimp are the coolest animals on Earth.
 Plus: theses, jobs, superhero shows, and nuclear fusion.

 For the nineteenth episode of Unfiltered Thoughts, Jack sits down with Bren Carruthers to chat about the big, bad world of journalism, touching on science, climate change and politics.

-For the second episode of Unfiltered Thoughts, Jack sits down with Will Farr to chat about scientific expertise, engineering, pseudoscience and Nobel Prizes.
-Will is an electrical engineering student at Swinburne University of Technology, with interests in climate change, nuclear…
+For the eighteenth episode of Unfiltered Thoughts, Jack sits down with Will Farr (again!) to chat about the science and science-fiction of asteroids.

 Sarah and Jack look at the science and skeptical themes in the recent movies “Lucy”, “Snowpiercer”, “Guardians of the Galaxy” and the James Randi documentary “An Honest Liar” and also touch on some self-assembling robots and turning brown butterflies purple.